EDIpack/EDIpackManuscript/Reply_RefereeB.md

 > *In Eq.
 (18), is Z the same on both sides of approximation sign?*

 We are indebted with the referee for pointing out this important subtlety, which in fact extends to both sections 3.8 and 3.9.
-In the original version of the manuscript, the partition function $Z$ appearing in different expressions (including the Eq.(18) indicated the referee), may have misleadingly suggested that it was being evaluated exactly, even though the trace had been truncated.
+In the original version of the manuscript, the partition function $Z$ appearing in different expressions (including the Eq.(18) indicated by the referee), may have misleadingly suggested that it was being evaluated exactly, even though the trace had been truncated.

 In the revised manuscript we have corrected this issue.
-We now use the symbol $Z$ to indicate the exact partition function and reserve the symbol $\tilde{Z}$ to  explicitly indicated the partition function approximated using only the finite set of low-energy eigenstates retained in the trace, i.e., those contributing significantly due to their large Boltzmann weights.
+We now use the symbol $Z$ to indicate the exact partition function and reserve the symbol $\tilde{Z}$ to explicitly indicate the partition function approximated using only the finite set of low-energy eigenstates retained in the trace, i.e., those contributing significantly due to their large Boltzmann weights.
 This makes the approximation consistent on both sides of the involved equations, namely Eqs.
 (13), (14) and (18), properly reflecting the finite-state summation used in practice.